Do You Have a Leak Under Your Slab? Here's What To Do.

 Stopping a Leak Under Slab

-Shutting off your home's main water supply valve, is the only way to temporarily stop a slab water leak.
+If you find a leak in the plumbing under your slab, it's important to act quickly to minimize damage to your home.
+Shutting off your home's main water supply valve is the only way to temporarily stop a slab water leak.

 TOC